 Participants categorized Asbestos Hill, as well as the region's many abandoned exploration sites, as projects that existed during Quebec's past, poorly regulated mining regime.
 Asbestos Hill operated and closed before the Mining Act and Environment Quality Act were adopted, before closure plans were required for mine projects, and before IBAs and land claims agreements guaranteed benefits and protections for communities.
 The older generation of mines that operated before the 1990s did so in a regulatory landscape that facilitated development without concern for environmental and human impacts.
-By contrast, participants identified Raglan Mine and Nunavik Nickel as being part of the newer generation of mines operating within a system that ensures humans and the environment are protected through strict health and environmental standards, "polluter pays" laws, up-front financial securities, greater environmental monitoring, and a political landscape that empowers northern territories, regions, and peoples.
+By contrast, participants identified Raglan Mine and Nunavik Nickel as being part of the newer generation of mines operating within a system that ensures humans and the environment are protected through strict health and environmental monitoring, and a political landscape that empowers northern territories, regions, and peoples.
 However, the region continues to discover new abandoned exploration sites from the twenty-first century despite stricter regulations (Interview #6).